bodo-ai/Bodo/docs/docs/objmode.md

-# Using Regular Python inside JIT (Object Mode) {#objmode}
+# Using Regular Python inside JIT with @bodo.wrap_python {#objmode}

 Regular Python functions and Bodo JIT functions can be used together in applications arbitrarily, but there are cases where regular Python code needs to be used *inside* JIT code.
-For example, you may want to use Bodo's parallel constructs with some code that does not have JIT support yet. *Object Mode* allows switching to a Python interpreted context to be able to run non-jittable code.
-The main requirement is that the user has to specify the type of variables used in later JIT code.
+For example, you may want to use Bodo's parallel constructs with some code that does not have JIT support yet.
+The *@bodo.wrap_python* decorator allows calling regular Python functions without jitting them.
+The main requirement is that the user has to specify the data type of the function's output.

 For example, the following code calls a non-JIT function on rows of a distributed dataframe.
-The code inside `with bodo.objmode` runs as regular Python, but variable `y` is returned to JIT code (since it is used after the `with` block).
-Therefore, the `y="float64"` type annotation is required.
+The function decorated with `@bodo.wrap_python` runs as regular Python and its output data type is annotated as `float64`.

 ``` py